Vojtie/Probability-Theory-and-Statistics-Lab/README.md

 # Probability-Theory-and-Statistics-Lab
-Lab tasks solutions for Probability Theory and Statistics classes at uni using NumPy, MatPlotLib in Jupyter Notebooks
+Lab tasks solutions for Probability Theory and Statistics classes at uni using NumPy, SciPy, MatPlotLib in Jupyter Notebooks